jeffwilcox/jeffwilcox.blog/_posts/2013-08-21-mongodb-azure-linux-cli.md

 # MongoDB

-x
+MongoDB is a "NoSQL" document database.
+It is open source and implemented in native code.
+You can find out plenty at [http://www.mongodb.org/](http://mongodb.org/), but key features include:

-## My app and MongoDB history
+- Document-oriented storage: JSON-style docs with dynamic schemas

-x
+- Index support on any attribute

-Mongo Seattle conference 2011, 2012
+- Replication and high availability through replica sets

-My production app
+- Advanced sharding support for horizontal scaling

-How I use MongoDB
+- Querying, including geo-location query support

-MongoLab
+- Map/Reduce support

-Moving to Windows Azure
+MongoDB was first released in 2009, production-ready since 2010, and today is used by major apps and companies; according to [Wikipedia](http://en.wikipedia.org/wiki/MongoDB), these customers include eBay, MetLife, Foursquare, MTV Networks, and others.

 ## Mongo Configurations

-MongoDB can be configured in many ways: a local instance running on your development machine, an Internet-connected virtual machine running a single instance, a "replica set" or master/slave configuration that backs up data for availability and security across many machines, or a shared configuration for high performance and tons of data.
+MongoDB can be configured in many ways: a local instance running on your development machine, a cloud-connected virtual machine running a single instance, a "replica set" or master/slave configuration that backs up data for availability and security across many machines, or a shared configuration for high performance and tons of data.

 ### Single instance